V1ltrr/Url-Breaker/README.md

 ## Key Features
 - Automatic generation of URL variants including encodings, special sequences, path manipulations, and more.
-- Support for a custom wordlist (`wordlist.txt`) to test additional variants.
+- Support for a custom wordlist (`wordlist.txt`) to test your own additional variants.
 - Sends HTTP requests to each variant and displays the HTTP status code.
 - Colorized terminal output for easier result interpretation.
 - Robust error handling to prevent process interruptions due to network issues.